 With print media, it’s fairly easy to spot a good source of information.
 But when looking at websites and social media, it can be tricky to know what’s real.

 There are many resources out there to teach information literacy, but not all of them are age-appropriate.
-In general, we recommend these four options:
+For middle and high school students, we recommend these four options:

 Depending on how you want to tackle this topic, you’ll find one of these options may work better for you than another.